All Episodes

 The record will remain that I called Osama Obama.

-I called Obama Osama, right.
+I called Obama Osama, right?

-Uh when it was Senator Kennedy who actually said this first at the National Press Club.
+When it was Senator Kennedy who actually said this first at the National Press Club.

 And I find it interesting that no one there at the National Press Club chose to report what Senator Kennedy said.